Strict monotonicity properties in one-dimensional excited random walks: Introduction

 \section{Introduction}

 An excited random walk is an interacting random walk where the transition probabilities depend on the number of prior visits to the current site.
 In this paper we will be interested in the case of an excited random walk on $\Z$ with a deterministic ``cookie environment'' with finitely many cookies at each site.
 The model can be described in the following way.
 Let $M$ be a positive integer, and let $\vec{p} = (p_1,p_2,\ldots, p_M) \in (0,1)^M$.
-Then, an excited random walk $\{X_n\}_{n\geq 0}$ may be defined by $P_{\p} (X_0 = 0) = 1$ and
+Then, an excited random walk $\{X_n\}_{n\geq 0}$ is a stochastic process with law $P_{\p}$ given by $P_{\p} (X_0 = 0) = 1$ and